gklyne/I-D/arcp/arcp.md

 secure and globally unique.

 This specification proposes the
-Archive and Packaging URI scheme `arcp` as an alternative to addressing resources within an archive, application or package.
+Archive and Package URI scheme `arcp` as an alternative to addressing resources within an archive, application or package.